Overview

 - Generate the weighted combination of different powers of A: N = α1N1 + ... + αkNk, where α1,...,αk are the iteration weights.

 The efficiency of FastRP also benefits from the associative property of matrix multiplication.
-It doesn't calculate Ak from scratch as the computation can be done iteratively.
+Instead of computing Ak from scratch, it updates the result iteratively using previous results.

 Considerations